 naked selfies are about so much more than attention

-There is an emotional and social upside of posting NSFW pictures of yourself online.
+We speak to Matthew Hart, a PhD student researching the selfie, about why there is an emotional and social upside of posting NSFW pictures of yourself online.

 Image via Wikipedia Commons